How Long For Creatine To Work? (1-Week & 1-Month Results)

 Does The Type of Workouts Affect How Fast Creatine Works?

-the type of workout affects how fast creatine works
+Does the type of workouts affect how fast creatine works?

 So when introducing creatine and maintaining a high training output, whatever your desired activity type may be, it is preferable to be consistent with your creatine supplementation to ensure you are: